spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 **Graphics**
 - The program features *very* *minimalistic* graphics.
 This is because I felt it would be too much of a challenge to use and improve on the basic Tkinter graphics.
 Furthermore, I feel the simplistic design of the logo makes up for the lack of visual dynamics and contrast in the graphical interface of the program.
 - I intended to use minimalistic graphics, as I believe that **the focus of a voice assistant should not be it's aesthetic beauty, but rather its functionality**.
 In using less engaging graphics, I hope that students will not be distracted by the program, and rather use the program to further improve their focus and productivity.

+**User Interface**
+- The user has 2 ways of interacting with the program:
+-

 - COMMENTS IN **ALGORITHM** CODE!!!